cewbost/utils/README.md

 A ring buffer class.

 ###worley
-A class for generating worley noise (cell noise) in O(n) = n time.
+A class for generating worley noise (cell noise) in O(n) time.
 Can also be used for generating signed distance field maps.
 Supports calculating distance to any number of nearest points in the graph.

 ###sso_vector
 A vector with "small size optimization".
 Elements are stored in the object itself avoiding dynamic allocation for arrays below a specified length.